 “I wanted to do something that would be a challenge, so we could earn the money we were raising for Combat Stress.

-“When I first set up my fundraising page my target was £500, I reached that in the first day so kept upping the target.
-In the end we raised over £2,000.
+“When I first set up my fundraising page my target was £500, I reached that on the first day so kept upping the target.
+In the end, we raised over £2,000.
 A lot of the people who donated had served with my Dad, it was really nice to read stories about their memories of him.

 “I did the challenge with my friend, Francesca, my Granny, Aunty, her friend and two dogs, Ellie and Cinnamon.
 It usually takes seven days, but we completed it in three and a half days as we really wanted to push ourselves.
 As well as being physically hard, it was also emotionally challenging.”